jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 # WEB SITE TOOLS/ENABLED FEATURES WORTH KNOWING HOW TO USE
 Let's create a visually appealing web site using some of these features!!
 Use a WYSIWYG editor like [MacDown](features.md#macdown-wysiwyg-editor) and ["mkdocs serve"](features.md/#recipe-for-running-mkdocs-locally) to quickly edit.

+Please consult the [Tips and Conventions](../ourtools/tips-conventions.md) page for authoring guidance and tips.

 Jeffrey likes:

 * [admonitions](features.md#admonitions) -- a lot!!